EU policy priorities towards Latin America since 2010 focus on:

 Over the past decade, the EU has also supported the region’s successful efforts to reduce poverty and social inequality by providing €2.7 billion in development assistance under the Development Cooperation Instrument for Latin America 2007-13.

-Summits of the EU, Latin America and the Caribbean (LAC) leaders take place biennially, the last one was held in Madrid, Spain in May 2010, and the next one will be held in Santiago, Chile, in January 2013.
+Summits of the EU, Latin America and the Caribbean (LAC) leaders take place biennially, the last one was held in Santiago, Chile, in January 2013, and the next one will take place in Brussels in 2015.

 Latest European Union High Level visits to the region